-CE-TOF/MS metabolomics analyses were performed in order to analyze a broad range of metabolites in the blood samples.
-Fatty acids with a chain length of more than 10 carbon atoms were quantified by UHPLC-QTOF/MS. The arterial plasma concentration of 77 of the over 200 detected metabolites was significantly changed during the exercise trial (Figure 2A, one-way ANOVA with FDR < 1%).
-Grouping of metabolites by Spearmans rank-order correlation resulted in three main clusters (Figure 2A).
+Exercise induces pronounced changes in the arterial concentration of metabolites the over 200 detected metabolites was significantly changed (one-way ANOVA with FDR < 1%) during the exercise trial (Fig. 2A).
+Grouping of metabolites by Spearman rank-order correlation resulted in 3 main clusters (Fig. 2A).
 Cluster I contains metabolites that were increased at the end of the exercise bout and remained elevated in the recovery phase, in particular FFA.
-The metabolites in cluster II are characterized by an increase in the recovery phase, while their concentration was unchanged or even dropped during exercise. $2-(\alpha)$ hydroxybutyrate and 3-(β)-hydroxybutyrate in this cluster continuously increased until the end of the recovery phase.
-The participants stayed fasted after exercise, which can explain the still elevated concentration of many metabolites in the recovery phase.
-The metabolites in cluster III showed an early and transient increase during exercise, and/or a decline in the recovery phase compared to pre-exercise values.
-Succinate, malate, lactate, hypoxanthine, FFA 6:0, FFA 7:0 and FFA 8:0 were grouped into this cluster since they were increased during the exercise bout.
+The metabolites in cluster II are characterized by an increase in the recovery phase, while their concentration was unchanged or even dropped during exercise.
+In this cluster, $2-(\alpha)$ -hydroxybutyrate and 3-(β)-hydroxybutyrate continuously increased until the end of the recovery phase.
+The participants stayed fasted after exercise, which could explain the still-elevated concentration of many metabolites in the recovery phase.
+The metabolites in cluster III showed an early and transient increase during exercise, and/ or a decline in the recovery phase compared to preexercise values.
+Succinate, malate, lactate, hypoxanthine, FFA 6:0, FFA 7:0, and FFA 8:0 were grouped into this cluster since they were increased during the exercise bout.